cloudobserver/spirit-warrior/spirit_warrior_notes.md

 Let go of anger, irritation, and judgment.
 Let go of (or otherwise deal with) lust.

-### Sources and resources
+### Sources and inspirations

-Mata Amritanandamayi Devi, affectionately known as Amma The Way of the Warrior: The Warpath of Lujan Matus by Ray R. Stewart Alchemystique posts on Path of (Rainbow) Warrior of Passion Wynton Marsalis in Jazz, a TV mini-series by Ken Burns, conclusion of Episode 1 The Men Who Stare at Goats, film directed by Grant Heslov, based on book by Jon Ronson.
+Mata Amritanandamayi Devi, affectionately known as Amma The Way of the Warrior: The Warpath of Lujan Matus by Ray R. Stewart Alchemystique posts on Path of (Rainbow) Warrior of Passion Wynton Marsalis in "Jazz", a TV mini-series by Ken Burns, conclusion of Episode 1 The Men Who Stare at Goats, film directed by Grant Heslov, based on book by Jon Ronson.
 Carlos Castenada
 Don Miguel Ruiz
 Rumi , Jalal ad-Din Muhammad Rumi, 1207-1273
 Cutting through Spiritual Materialism by Chogyam Trungpa Mother Teresa of Calcutta
+Nisargadatta Maharaj
-Innumerable angelic beings and mountain spirits who are available telepathically in the dreamtime 24/7.
+Angelic beings and mountain spirits who are available telepathically in the dreamtime 24/7.